Easy Vegan Meatballs

 This post may contain affiliate links.
 Read my full disclosure here.

-These Easy Vegan Meatballs can be made with marinara sauce and served as a spaghetti and meatball main dish.
-Another option is to coat them with bbq sauce and serve them as an appetizer.
+These easy Vegan Meatballs can be made with marinara sauce and served as a spaghetti and meatball main dish.
+Another option is to coat them with BBQ sauce and serve them as an appetizer.
 Whichever way you decide to make them, they’re going to be a hit!

 wooden spoon with cooked bulgur beside wooden spoon with uncooked bulgur